-College of Social Sciences and Humanities Distinguished Professor, Criminology and Criminal Justice; Director, School of Criminology and Criminal Justice
+College of Social Sciences and Humanities Elmer V.H. and Eileen M. Brooks Professor and Distinguished Professor of Criminology and Criminal Justice; Director, Center on Crime and Community Resilience

 - Email: firstname.lastname@example.org

 Anthony A. Braga is distinguished professor and director of the School of Criminology and Criminal Justice effective July 1, 2016.
 Braga’s record combines deep engagement in Boston and an international reputation as a leading researcher on crime prevention.
 He collaborates with criminal justice, social service, and community-based organizations to produce high impact scholarship, randomized field experiments, and policy advice on the prevention of crime at problem places, the control of gang violence, and reductions in access to firearms by criminals.
 With colleagues, Braga has published numerous peer reviewed journal articles in top criminology and criminal justice journals such as Criminology, Journal of Research in Crime and Delinquency, Justice Quarterly, and the Journal of Quantitative Criminology.
 Braga has authored three books and edited seven volumes with top scholarly presses such as Oxford University Press and Cambridge University Press.